-- 6.1.
+6.1.
 Student Conduct and Discipline.
-The School shall adopt, update and adhere to written policies concerning standards of student conduct and discipline which shall comply with federal and State laws.
-The School shall provide copies to the School's parents and students at the start of each school year. - 6.2.
+The School shall adopt, update, and adhere to written policies concerning standards of student conduct and discipline which shall comply with federal and State laws and which shall incorporate the requirements of Section 5.6.
+The School shall provide copies to the School's parents and students at the start of each school year and shall make this policy readily accessible from the School's website or school office, as described in Section 11.4.1.
+If the policy is not available from the School's website, the School shall submit the current policy to the Commission.

+- 6.2.
 Punishment of Pupils Limited.
-No physical punishment of any kind may be inflicted upon any pupil, but reasonable force may be used by a principal, principal's agent, teacher or a person otherwise entrusted with the care or supervision for a special purpose of a minor in order to restrain a pupil in attendance at school from hurting oneself or any other person or property, and reasonable force may be used as delineated in Sec.
+No physical punishment of any kind may be inflicted upon any pupil, but reasonable force may be used by a principal, principal's agent, teacher, or a person otherwise entrusted with the care or supervision for a special purpose of a minor in order to restrain a pupil in attendance at school from hurting oneself or any other person or property, and reasonable force may be used as delineated in Sec.
 703-309(2), HRS. - 6.3.
-Conflict Resolution Policy.
-The School shall adopt, update and adhere to a Conflict Resolution Policy to provide parents and students due process in the event that a conflict arises; provided that where a dispute resolution process is defined for a particular program area (e.g., IDEA, Section 504, etc.), the School shall comply with the process for that particular program area

-- which shall control.
-The Commission shall not intervene in the School's Conflict and Resolution procedures except where the dispute pertains to a possible violation of any law or term under this Contract. - 6.4.
 Complaints Process.
 The School shall establish and adhere to a process for resolving public complaints which shall include an opportunity for complainants to be heard.
-The final administrative appeal shall be heard by the School's Governing Board, except where the complaint pertains to a possible violation of any law or term under this Contract. - 6.5.
-Contracting for Educational Services.
+The final administrative appeal shall be heard by the School's Governing Board, except where the complaint pertains to a possible violation of any law or term under this Contract.
+The complaints process shall be readily accessible from the School's website, as described in Section 11.4.1. - 6.4.
+Contracting with an Educational Service Provider.
 The School shall not enter into a contract or subcontract for comprehensive management or administration services of its core educational program or services, unless otherwise agreed to in writing by the Commission or identified in Exhibit A (Educational Program).
 Such contracting is conditioned upon the School developing a management agreement with the educational service provider that meets the conditions in Exhibit C to this Contract; provided requirements of a School Improvement Grant or other federal grant shall control.

-6.6.
+6.5.
 Health and Safety